-Professional Standards for the Mindfulness Teachers Association of Ireland (MTAI) 2024
+Professional Standards for the MTAI

 The International Framework for the Integrity of Mindfulness-Based Programmes 2017 was published as we in Ireland were undergoing the process of developing standards for teachers of MBI’s.
 The document was used as the basis for the development of standards for teachers and programmes in Ireland.
 The Association would like to acknowledge the huge amount of collaborative work that has gone into the creation of this invaluable framework.
+The MTAI continue to use updates to this document when reviewing our own standards.

 1.1 Commitment to a Personal Practice